groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

  A list of character_id strings.

 Raises:
-  Exception (empty list) if raise_empty_list_err is True and the list is empty.
+  An Exception (empty list) if raise_empty_list_err is True and the list is empty.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.fetch_service_characters:
 HTTPAPIWrapper.fetch_service_characters
 -----------------------------------
 HTTPAPIWrapper.fetch_service_characters(self, service_id)

-Get the user list (a list of Character objects), of a service given the string-valued service_id.
+Get the user list (a list of Character objects), of the service with id service_id.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.fetch_user_info:
 HTTPAPIWrapper.fetch_user_info
 -----------------------------------
 HTTPAPIWrapper.fetch_user_info(self)

-Used by the Agent to get their info as a UserInfo object.
+Gets the UserInfo of the user logged in as, containing thier name, avatar, etc. Used by agents.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.update_current_user:
 HTTPAPIWrapper.update_current_user
 -----------------------------------
 HTTPAPIWrapper.update_current_user(self, avatar, description, name)

 Updates the user info.
-Will only be an Agent function in the .net version.
+Used by agents.

 Parameters:
   avatar: Link to image or local filepath to upload.